برجاء الإنتظار ...

 BENLYSTA (belimumab) is indicated for the treatment of:

-· adult patient with active, autoantibody positive systemic lupus erythematosus (SLE) who are receiving standard therapy, and
+· Adult patients with active systemic lupus erythematosus (SLE) who are receiving standard therapy, and

 Limitations of Use

-The efficacy of BENLYSTA has not been evaluated in patients with severe active central nervous system lupus.
-BENLYSTA has not been studied in combination with other biologics.
-Use of BENLYSTA is not recommended in these situations.
+The efficacy of BENLYSTA has not been evaluated in patients with severe active central nervous system (CNS) lupus.
+Use of BENLYSTA is not recommended in this situation.

 BENLYSTA may be administered as an intravenous infusion in patients aged 5 years and older or as a subcutaneous injection in patients aged 18 years and older.
 Vials are intended for intravenous use only (not for subcutaneous use) and autoinjectors and prefilled syringes are intended for subcutaneous use only (not for intravenous use).